cognitedata/cognite-grafana-datasource/instructions.md

-# instructions
+# Step-by-step guide to how to get started with Grafana

-1: Use the virtual machine Docker to access the Grafana data source for the Cognite Data Platform.
+1. Use the virtual machine Docker to access the Grafana data source for the Cognite Data Platform.
 Download it here: https://www.docker.com/get-started

 ![Docker download](./images/image1.png)